Why do Nannies need more then Childcare Training. Lets Talk

 Nannies often manage their own career.
 This can include negotiating working arrangements, setting up the working arrangement in writing, conflict resolution with the families when there are grievances, managing finances, building a professional brand and much more.
 If we equipped more childcare professionals to have confidence in this side of the role, would we see more join our industry?

 Families often explore a nanny with no understanding of how it works.
 Without the right guidance and education, this can result in a break down of the arrangement, creating a bad experience for all involved.
 These bad experiences can see families exit the industry, never to return.
-If we trained nannies to properly manage these experiences, would we see an increase of good roles on the market?
+If we trained nannies to properly manage these experiences with correct nanny qualifications, would we see an increase of good roles on the market?

 With the focus of organisations like the ATO, FWO and ANA influencing great change in our industry, it’s natural this will see the quality and professional standards lift for both nannies and families.
 In true Chief Nanager style though, I want to use my platform to start influencing the training within our industry.
 Boss Nanny is our new sister company where we are creating better training and resources for our industry.
 Our latest event has just sold out, so I think that’s writing in the sand that nannies want more.